 Nagaimo is Chinese yam in English.
 It is an important ingredient that helps make the texture of okonomiyaki nice and fluffy and not too doughy.
 Right after you grate it, it is sticky but after you cook, it makes the okonomiyaki so fluffy.
 Some people have an allergic reaction, so when you grate Chinese yam, wear kitchen gloves.

-It can be difficult to find this ingredient in the U.S. so I use cake flour because it expands and gets fluffy in a similar way.
+It can be difficult to find this ingredient in the U.S. So I use cake flour because it expands and gets fluffy in a similar way.
 If you can find Nagaimo then this is the classic way to make this recipe!

 2. Okonomiyaki sauce

-Adding Okonomiyaki sauce makes big difference!
+Adding Okonomiyaki sauce makes a big difference!
 I personally love to use it for so many dishes such as Hambagu, Korokke, and Tonkatsu.
 Okonomiyaki sauce has a rich and deep flavor and when you taste it, you will fall in love!

 You can buy Okonomiyaki sauce at Asian grocery stores, but I saw some local stores sell the sauce these days.
-I found Okonomiyaki sauce on amazon and it’s actually affordable!
+I found Okonomiyaki Sauce on amazon and it’s actually affordable!

 3. Japanese Mayonnaise

 Japanese Mayonnaise is probably one of the ingredients you should have if you cook Japanese/ Asian food a lot!
-People often wonder what the big difference is between American mayonnaise and Japanese mayonnaise and I think Japanese mayonnaise is tangier and sweeter than the American mayo.
+People often wonder what the big difference is between American mayonnaise and Japanese mayonnaise and I think Japanese mayonnaise is tangier and sweeter than American mayo.
 The reason is because Japanese mayonnaise uses egg yolks only while American mayonnaise uses the entire egg.

 If you are new to Japanese mayonnaise, buy kewpie and you won’t regret it!
 I have been using this brand for my whole life.